Rockies vs. Nationals Player Props Betting Odds

 MLB Props Today: Washington Nationals

-- The Nationals will send Patrick Corbin (6-10) to the mound for his 21st start this season.
+- The Nationals will hand the ball to Trevor Williams (5-5) for his 21st start of the season.

-- In 20 starts this season, he's earned a quality start in nine of them.
+- In 20 starts this season, he's earned a quality start in three of them.

-- Corbin will look to finish five or more innings for the 20th start in a row.
+- Williams has started 20 games this season, and he's lasted five or more innings 15 times.
+He averages 4.9 innings per appearance.

-- In 20 appearances this season, he has finished one without allowing an earned run.
+- He has finished three appearances without allowing an earned run in 20 chances this season.

 |Opponent